ML-Trustworthy Evaluation Protocol

 # OOD-Monitoring

 Evaluation sets: Includes both synthetic and real OOD datasets with a balanced mix of normal and OOD samples.
-Real OOD samples are manually selected, and synthetic OOD samples are generated through transformations.

 image